-The answer you're here for is 1350 degrees Fahrenheit.
-But it's also 1400-1500°F, and 1600°F. How can it be three different options?!
-Let us explain, it will only take a few minutes and you'll be smarter for it.
+The answer you're here for is 1350 Degrees Fahrenheit (730 Degrees Celcius).
+But it's also 1400-1500°F, and 1600°F (760-815°C and 871°C).
+How can it be three different options?!
+Let us explain, it will only take a few minutes, and you'll be smarter for it.

-When it comes to tuning diesel engines, one of most helpful parameters to measure is the Exhaust Gas Temperature (EGT).
+When it comes to tuning diesel engines, one of the most helpful parameters to measure is the Exhaust Gas Temperature (EGT).
 You want to see how hot the exhaust is inside the exhaust manifold because that will offer useful insight into how hard you're pushing the engine and turbocharger.

 In this article: Factory Equipped Sensors | Installing An Aftermarket Sensor | What Is A Safe EGT?